Research Attributes Lack of HIV/AIDS Vaccine to Use of Chimpanzees

 Because of these significant disparities, HIV studies with chimpanzees have failed to produce a vaccine, treatment, or cure for AIDS.
-In fact, all vaccines that have proven safe and efficacious in chimpanzees (as well as other nonhuman primates) have failed in humans, with the latest (in 2007) actually increasing a human’s chance of HIV infection.
-Admittedly, the HIV virus is very difficult to study but using the wrong tool—the chimpanzee—has not helped scientists in their pursuits.
+In fact, all vaccines that have proven safe and efficacious in chimpanzees (as well as other nonhuman primates) have failed in humans, with one in 2007 actually increasing a human’s chance of HIV infection.
+Admittedly, the HIV virus is very difficult to study, but using the wrong tool—the chimpanzee—has not helped scientists in their pursuits.

 The wake-up call: CHIMP C499—Jerom

 In 1996, Jerom died from an AIDS-like illness at the Yerkes Primate Research Center.